AISE-TUDelft/code4me2/generated/docs/UserApi.md

 Create User

-Create a new user 1.
-The user should be created in the database if it does not exist 2.
-The user should be sent a verification email 3.
-The user should be sent a success message 4.
-If the user already exists, then a 409 error should be returned
+Create a new user in the system.
+Args:     user_to_create (Union[Queries.CreateUser, Queries.CreateUserOauth]):         The user data to create, can be standard or OAuth-based.     app (App):         The application instance, injected by FastAPI&#39;s dependency system.
+Returns:     JsonResponseWithStatus: Response with status code and content.
+Steps:     1.
+Check if the user already exists by email.
+2. If OAuth, verify the JWT token and email.
+3. Create the user in the database if not exists.
+4. Send verification email.
+5. Return appropriate response.

 ### Example
 ```kotlin